 A Quick Guide to Starting Private Practice

-- For less than 1/3 of the Medicare allowable for one session of 90837, your “50-minute hour,” you will have in your hands the exact steps with extra details to start your practice quickly, and be ready to see your first client for less than $1,000 (assuming you sublet a few hours a week to start).
+- For a third of the Medicare allowable for a regular session (90834), the “50-minute hour,” you will have in your hands the exact steps with extra details to start your practice quickly, and be ready to see your first client for less than $1,000 (assuming you sublet a few hours a week to start).
 The largest expenses to get started are your professional dues and liability insurance policies.
 If you hire someone to help you get on insurance panels (called “credentialing and contracting”), your cost will be higher – but before you get to that step you will be ready to see your first client.
 If you chose to start with your own office, your start up cost will be substantially higher due to rent. **see below for more information regarding average session rates across the U.S.**

 - My success can be your map!
 Step by Step I’ll show you the way plus offer alternatives that can also work.
 By the end of Step Fourteen, you will be set up to see your first client.
 You’ll accomplish this goal quickly, without breaking the bank, and have tons of information at your fingertips to help you start and grow your practice.

 - You will have more information than I had when I started out plus, you’ll benefit from my mistakes.

 HOW TO USE THE GUIDE